 6. Why is genealogy important to you?

 As I mentioned before, it’s important to me to pass it along.
 It’s important to me that my nieces and nephews know where they’re from and who they come from.
-Connection to your past offers an incredible sense of self worth.
+Connection to your past offers an incredible sense of self-worth.
 It’s an awareness that you are part of something greater.
-That in a never ending sea of names and dates and faces, you are unique and rare and precious.
+That is a never-ending sea of names and dates and faces, you are unique and rare and precious.
 That realization is a beautiful gift.